 Client Relationships: Tips to Build Long-Lasting Ones

-Building client relationships is an ongoing process that never takes time off.
-In the final installment of our series, we review some tactics you can use today to build more collaborative client relationships.
+Building strong client relationships is an ongoing process that requires continuous effort.
+In this final installment of our series, we provide valuable tactics to enhance collaborative client relationships.

-2. Follow up.
-Show your interest in KPIs.
-Did the work you produced help your client meet their goals?
-Ask questions like, “Have orders increased?”, “How has on-site conversion improved since we implemented responsive design?”, and “Did you meet those quarterly sales goals?”
+2. Follow up on key performance indicators (KPIs): Show a genuine interest in the results.
+Did the work you produced help your client achieve their goals?
+Ask questions such as, “Have orders increased?”, “How has on-site conversion improved since we implemented responsive design?”, and “Did you meet the quarterly sales goals?”.

-3. Perform competitive research.
-Do your part in collecting and sharing your client’s competitors’ communication and design strategies.
-Then discuss how you can outperform them across deliverables.
+3. Conduct competitive research: Play an active role in collecting and sharing your client’s competitors’ communication and design strategies.
+Then discuss how you can outperform them across various deliverables.

 Let Them In

-An easy way to show the clients a bit of your world is through “lunch and learns.”
-Bring the client and creatives together to share best practices, including tips on how they can provide more thorough and effective project requests (i.e. creative briefs) and feedback on proofs.
-Share design techniques and current trends to find a happy balance with brand standards.
+Another way to expose clients to your world is through “lunch and learns.”
+Arrange meetings where clients and creatives come together to share best practices.
+Discuss topics like providing more thorough and effective project requests (e.g., creative briefs) and offering feedback on proofs.
+Also, share design techniques and current trends while maintaining brand standards.

 Learn From Each Other